08 Sep 5 Reasons Women Take Cheaters Back

 This article appeared first in The Huffington Post Women’s section.

 The question of whether Ben Affleck did or did not cheat with the nanny on his soon-to-be ex-wife Jennifer Garner has gotten me wondering; how many times Jen must’ve taken him back over the years and meditating on why women, more often than men, take cheaters back.

 (Jen’s getting out, but Tori Spelling?
 And pretty much 75 percent of the Real Housewives?)

-Based on my life coaching work with female clients who struggle with philandering asshats, I determined the weaknesses most commonly found in women are an overabundance of empathy and misplaced responsibility.
+Based on my life coaching work with female clients who struggle with philandering asshats, I determined the weaknesses most commonly found in women are:

 You just caught your man cheating and are devastated.
 You suspected something might be going on, but now you have proof!

 You discovered another woman’s lacy g-string in his mouth when you kissed him goodnight, which you tried to overlook, until his hiding mistress had to climb out from under your bed because she has an issue with claustrophobia and was having a panic attack.

 After you get her a glass of water, a Xanax and send her on her way you have to figure out whether or not you’re going to take your man back.
 Because he’s already pleading for your forgiveness and swearing you’ll never find another woman’s underwear in his mouth again.